SDU-eScience/UCloud-Courses/Courses/AU/r-studio-demo-course__0000/README.md

 python3 docker-run.py
 ```

-## Editing YML files
+## Editing YML files (handled by UCloud admins in most cases)

-To integrate course options with the UCloud interface, you'll need to edit the `course-name-app.yml` file.
+To integrate course options with the UCloud interface, the `course-name-app.yml` file must be edited.
+UCloud admins will perform these modifications in most cases, so educators can ignore this section.

 ### Steps to Edit the YML File